Course Catalog » Data Science 216

 Course Description: This is a course that covers machine learning methods as they apply to areas of biomedical research and will teach how to implement the methods in R. Topics to be covered include: What is Machine learning?
 Prediction techniques (including classification) and methods for assessing them, Cross-validation, penalized regression methods such as lasso, boosting, bagging and ensemble methods, pattern recognition, deep learning, and data reduction methods, and machine learning meta packages in R.

-Prerequisites: BIOSTAT 208, BIOSTAT 213 & BIOSTAT 209.
+Prerequisites: BIOSTAT 208, DATASCI 213 & BIOSTAT 209.
 Exceptions to these prerequisites may be made with the consent of the Course Director, space permitting.
-Strongly recommended: EPI 204 & BIOSTAT 202
+Strongly recommended: EPIDEMIOL 204 & DATASCI 202

-Restrictions: This course is part of the Training in Clinical Research (TICR) Program and may have space limitations.
+Restrictions: This is a core course of the Health Data Science (HDS) program and part of the Training in Clinical Research Program and may have space limitations.
 Auditing is not permitted.

 Activities: Direct - Lecture, Direct - Lab-Skills, Direct - Project, Student - Lecture, Student - Project